jacobgonzales20/DumbTesla/README.md

 7. Press once on the numbers and click attempt to block device this will block all data from the device while keeping a established connection

 And you are done congrats you can even use when you drive!
+A video coming soon on how to do this whole tutorial

 A personal request for people wanting to use this in a video or article or sharing it in general please give me credit i don't mind you sharing but just please the proper credit thanks!